taylormitchell/anki-queue/README.md

 # Anki Queue

-This is a simple queue server for anki.
-It allows you to queue up anki actions and then consume them.
+A queue for Anki actions.
+Anki has an API with the AnkiConnect plugin, but it is only available when Anki is open.
-AnkiConnect is only available when Anki is open.
 This allows you to queue up actions and then consume them when Anki is open.

 ## Basic Usage